Ramez132/sheet-cell/README.md

 ![java ex2 screenshot exmaple](https://github.com/user-attachments/assets/2422a611-b5e0-4d72-86d9-2aa50786805a)

-The system is a JavaFX spreadsheet application that allows the user to manage and manipulate data in a tabular format (the system refers to it as a sheet).
+The system is a JavaFX spreadsheet application that allows the user to manage and manipulate data in a tabular format.

 The GUI app expands the options and capabilities for the user, compared to the console application from the 1st exercise.